This entry was posted on 8 Aug by Will Dove

-This post, along with my previous post: Why Does Our Body Store Fat, form a foundation for all future articles on exercise and weight loss.
+This post about foods that make us fat, along with my previous post: Why Does Our Body Store Fat, form a foundation for all future articles on exercise and weight loss.
 If you haven’t read that post, please do so now, as this article assumes you understand what an insulin spike is, and why you need to avoid it.

 Sugar is the fuel that runs our body.
 Combined with oxygen, it powers our cells in the same way that gasoline and oxygen power our cars.
 We all know that without oxygen we die in minutes, but did you know that if all the sugar was removed from your body, the same thing would happen?

 Your body has three sources of sugars, and for the most part, it will always use the one that’s most accessible.
 The first is free sugars, just floating around in our cells and our bloodstream.
 These sugars are sitting right there in the open, just waiting for your cells to burn them.
 Unfortunately, this energy source doesn’t last long.
 Under intense exercise free sugars will run out in minutes.